-Target regions BED files use 3-column, 4-column, 6-column, and 8-column formats.
+Target regions files use a BED file format in 3-column, 4-column, 6-column, and 8-column formats.

 The 3-column BED file format is used when amplicon IDs and gene names are not known.

 The track line is optional.
 If present, it includes these tab-separated fields: